Sadanic languages

 The Sadanic languages are Bihari languages in the Indo-Aryan languages.
 The languages are mostly spoken in the Jharkhand state of India.

 According to the 2011 Census of India, the Sadanic languages had 5.7 million native speakers: 5.1 million Nagpuri (including 4.3 million Sadri), 0.3 million Kurmali Thar, and 0.2 million Panch Pargania.

 Etymology

-The Nagpuri language is known as Sadani as native language of Sadan, the Indo-Aryan ethnolinguistic group of Chotanagpur.
+The Nagpuri language is known as Sadani as the native language of the Sadan people, the Indo-Aryan ethnolinguistic group of Chotanagpur.
 Sadani also referred to closely related Indo-Aryan languages of Jharkhand such as Nagpuri, Panchpargania, Kurmali and Khortha.
 The origin of the word Sadan is somewhat obscure.

 History

 The Indo Aryan languages of Jharkhand such as Nagpuri, Panchpargania, Kurmali, and Khortha are known as Sadani languages.
 Earlier linguists had classified these languages as dialects of Bhojpuri and Magahi, but recent research suggests that these languages developed from a single ancestor language and are closer to each other than to other Bihari languages.
 Their differences are due to their geographical distribution and contact with different tribal Munda languages.